 These operations can be very powerful to restore your look and how you feel about yourself.
 Some of our most happy patients ate the "Mommy Makeover" patients who wish they had done this years earlier.

 Mommy makeover with tummy tuck and breast augmentation

 The tummy tuck and breast augmentation can easily be done together and it makes sense to do so.
 A good surgeon can do a great job with both and still keep your anesthesia time to a minimum.
 Yes, your recovery will be more involved, but I would suggest that you find a surgeon that routinely uses pain pumps following breast augmentation surgery.
 This will make the recovery more tolerable.

-Combining a breast augmentation with a tummy tuck
+Combining breast augmentation with tummy tuck surgery